For More Information

 Graduate Record Examinations General Test: the GRE General Test is recommended, but is not required.
 The ETS code for the Graduate School of Arts and Sciences is 3092.
 For more information about the GRE, visit www.ets.org/gre.

-Application Deadline: the deadline for M.A. and M.F.A. applications is January 15.
-Admission to the program is for the following fall semester.
-Applications submitted after this deadline or for mid-year admissions may be considered on a case-by-case basis.
-This should be discussed with the GSAS Director of Admissions.
+Application Deadline: For fall admission, there is rolling admission through April 1.
+Applications submitted for mid-year admissions may be considered on a case-by-case basis and should be discussed with the GSAS Director of Admissions.

 Tracking the Application: GSAS will provide information for tracking the application online in the form of a checklist.
 Data is updated daily.